luciacast/README.md/README.md

 ### **Hi there!**

 #### About me:
-I'm 19 and a beginner in programming.
+I'm a beginner in programming.
 It all started when I received a scholarship to study basic **frontend** last year (2022) and I fell in love with it!

 I'm currently focused on learning programming languages.
 I started with JavaScript, and then I received another scholarship to study Java.